James Gossage is a Consultant General and Upper Gastrointestinal Surgeon at Guy’s and St Thomas’ Hospitals NHS Foundation Trust.

 His private practice is based at the London Bridge Hospital as part of the ‘London Digestion’ group.
 Patients are also seen and treated privately at St Thomas’ Hospital and consultations are held in central London and at the Sevenoaks Medical Centre in Kent.

-He has been leading the Upper Gastrointestinal Service at St Thomas’ Hospital for the last 5 years.
-He is Chair of the Regional Cancer network and is National Lead for Oesophagogastric Cancer Surgery on the AUGIS (Association for Upper GI Surgeons) Council.
+He previously led the Upper Gastrointestinal Service at St Thomas’ Hospital before moving on to Chair of the Regional Cancer network and become the National Lead for Oesophagogastric Cancer Surgery on the AUGIS (Association for Upper GI Surgeons) Council.

 He has a strong academic background and was awarded a Hunterian Professorship from the Royal College of Surgeons for his research towards his higher degree.
-He is currently a Senior Lecturer at Kings College, London and an affiliated researcher with the Upper Gastrointestinal Research Unit at the Karolinska Institute, Sweden.
-He has published over 80 peer-reviewed articles on his specialist area, two book chapters and a textbook on surgery.
+He is currently an Associate Professor at Kings College, London and an affiliated researcher with the Upper Gastrointestinal Research Unit at the Karolinska Institute, Sweden.
+He has published over 120 peer-reviewed articles on his specialist area, two book chapters and a textbook on surgery.

 His outside interests include coaching hockey, golf and spending time with his family.